Chipperfield's Circus: Sally Chipperfield

-1980s to 2010
+1980s–2010

 In 1980, two Chipperfield's lions found their way onto the grounds of Devizes School in Wiltshire.

 Chipperfield Circus, as run by the Dick Chipperfield family, ceased touring in the late 1980s.
 In the 1989–1990 season, Chipperfield Circus toured Ireland, commencing the season in Cork.
 The show ran for a few months featuring The Flying Souzas, Shiganio, Peter Althoff and members of the Chipperfield family.
 In the early 1990s, Charles Chipperfield, a son of Jonny Chipperfield, ran Chipperfield Brothers, but this ceased in the 1990s.
 The show name rented to Tony Hopkins Promotions for his UK circus tour from 1992 to 1996.
 The show featured Dick Chipperfield Sr.'s grandson, Richard Chipperfield performing a lion act.

-In the 1990s, Graham Chipperfield toured with Ringling-Barnum, showing off three of his elephants: Patty, Zerbini and Luke.
+In the 1990s, Graham Chipperfield toured with Ringling-Barnum, showing off three of his elephants: Letchmai, Mina and Camilla.
+He retired from circus after a Bengal Tiger attacked his brother Richard Chipperfield Jr.

 In 2002, it was reported by the BBC that Mary Chipperfield was abusing her animals, leading to a fine for cruelty to animals.

 In 2010, Chipperfield Circus returned without animals in the show, appearing at Cambridge and Rochester.